Directors

 Lisa Kaminski

 As a melanoma survivor, Lisa Kaminski is passionate about skin cancer education and supporting melanoma research.
 Kaminski has served as a Certified Health and Wellness Coach, Personal Trainer, Medical Assistant, an operations manager for a dermatology group, and a practice administrator for a specialty surgery center.
-She is currently affilated with Franciscan Health.
+She is currently affiliated with Franciscan Health.
 Lisa has served as a board member for the Boys and Girls Club of Hancock County and has been a member of Tri Kappa.
 Her volunteer involvement includes Carmel International Arts Festival, Super Bowl, and American Dermatology for Managers.
 She also volunteers at Saint Vincent de Paul food pantry.

 Jonna MacDougall, JD